Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

 	<br>
     &nbsp;
 </li>
 <li id="step19"> Press the 'Flash Firmware' button to flash the compiled code into the PSOC™ Control C3 microcontroller.
 Locate the hex file correctly e.g. by selecting the 'Last Selected' option.
 Subsequently, press the next button 'Select ELF File' to allow the GUI to access the right variables for the project.
+Select the associated ELF file in the project.
 <br><br>
 	<picture>
         <img src="./images/MTB_Import_22.png">